No matter the water damage emergency, Elite Restoration LLC is on our way to respond to your needs, 24/7.

 Identifying the source of the water damage is one of the first steps in both the insurance claim process and before beginning to dry out and repair the damaged areas.
 After all, if you replace a sagging, wet ceiling that was caused by a roof leak but don't fix the roof, too, the next rainstorm will start the cycle all over again.
 The buckling to your hardwood floor could be caused by a leaking pipe.
 We will pinpoint the exact cause of your water damage and make sure the source is repaired.
 We make sure your restoration job is done right the first time.

-Look at us for water leak cleanup in Glendale, OR.
-Click Here to view our Glendale, OR water leak cleanup photo gallery.
+We are the place for professional water mitigation in Riddle, OR.
+Click Here to view our Riddle, OR water mitigation photo gallery.

-We provide water mitigation in Drain, OR.
-Click Here to view our Drain, OR water mitigation photo gallery.
+We provide water extraction in Myrtle Creek, OR.
+Click Here to view our Myrtle Creek, OR water extraction photo gallery.

 Check out our water cleanup tips for tips and tricks to prevent damage and what you can do when a disaster occurs.
-Click Here for water cleanup ti...
+Click Here to view our water cl...

-Check out our water leak cleanup tips for tips and tricks to prevent damage and what you can do when a disaster occurs.
-Click Here for water leak ...
+Check out our water removal tips for tips and tricks to prevent damage and what you can do when a disaster occurs.
+Click Here to view our water re...